White Rural Rage

 White Rural Rage: The Threat to American Democracy is a 2024 book by political science professor Thomas Schaller and op-ed columnist Paul Waldman.
 The book examines the supposed threat posed to the United States by rural white right-wing extremism.
+The book received mixed reviews in the press, while academics cited in the book said the authors misrepresented their work.

 Overview

 Schaller and Waldman claim that despite their "outsize political power," white rural voters see themselves as neglected by the U.S. political system, with challenges such as inadequate healthcare, crumbling infrastructure, and economic decline.
 The book argues that this disillusionment, fueled by Republican politicians and right-wing media, creates a sense of betrayal among rural whites, leading them to reject democratic norms and embrace extremist ideologies.
 Schaller and Waldman claim that white rural voters are a unique threat to U.S. democracy and propose a reimagined political landscape that addresses the grievances of rural America while protecting the country's democratic principles.

 Reception

 Paul Krugman, in The New York Times, said that White Rural Rage discusses the process of technological change and its effects on rural areas "in devastating, terrifying and baffling detail."
 Agreeing with the authors' thesis, he wrote that "while white rural rage is arguably the single greatest threat facing American democracy, I have no good ideas about how to fight it."

 Washington Post editor Mary Jo Murphy wrote that White Rural Rage "goes for the jugular" when discussing its subjects, saying that Hillary Clinton's 2016 "basket of deplorables" comment "sounds almost quaint" in comparison.
 Despite this, Murphy added that the authors back up their analysis by "stuff[ing] the chapters with empirical data, citing dozens of polls and studies".

 Salon writer Amanda Marcotte said that the book "refreshingly holds rural white voters to account for their choices, and for willfully gobbling down right-wing propaganda."

 Lloyd Green, in The Guardian, wrote that Schaller and Waldman "seek to cover a lot of ground but often come up short."
 Green argued that the book "neglects key factors" that hurt the Democratic Party in rural areas, such as the party's messaging on crime.

 In a review in Jacobin magazine, Ryan Zickgraf faulted the authors for ignoring how Trump's support had also been steadily ticking up among working-class Latino and black voters: "Instead of addressing these inconvenient truths and attempting to provide serious recommendations about how to combat the rising far right, White Rural Rage serves up calculated journalistic White Urban Rage against working-class people who vote for pandering politicians that only pay them lip service – which, of course, is not a feature exclusive to poor GOP voters....
 Not that we should be surprised: elites scapegoating white workers is as American as apple pie."